MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: ReLU; Adversarial Training.
   - <details><summary>Digest</summary> Hence we propose smooth adversarial training (SAT), in which we replace ReLU with its smooth approximations to strengthen adversarial training.
 The purpose of smooth activation functions in SAT is to allow it to find harder adversarial examples and compute better gradient updates during adversarial training.
 Compared to standard adversarial training, SAT improves adversarial robustness for "free", i.e., no drop in accuracy and no increase in computational cost.

+- Adversarial Attack Vulnerability of Medical Image Analysis Systems: Unexplored Factors. [[paper]](https://arxiv.org/abs/2006.06356) [[code]](https://github.com/Gerda92/adversarial_transfer_factors)
+  - Gerda Bortsova, Cristina González-Gonzalo, Suzanne C. Wetstein, Florian Dubost, Ioannis Katramados, Laurens Hogeweg, Bart Liefers, Bram van Ginneken, Josien P.W.
+Pluim, Mitko Veta, Clara I. Sánchez, Marleen de Bruijne. *MedIA*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We study previously unexplored factors affecting adversarial attack vulnerability of deep learning MedIA systems in three medical domains: ophthalmology, radiology, and pathology.
+We focus on adversarial black-box settings, in which the attacker does not have full access to the target model and usually uses another model, commonly referred to as surrogate model, to craft adversarial examples.
+We consider this to be the most realistic scenario for MedIA systems.

 - A Causal View on Robustness of Neural Networks. [[paper]](https://arxiv.org/abs/2005.01095)
   - Cheng Zhang, Kun Zhang, Yingzhen Li. *NeurIPS 2020*
   - Key Word: Adversarial Robustness; Causal Learning; Disentangled Representations.
   - <details><summary>Digest</summary> We present a causal view on the robustness of neural networks against input manipulations, which applies not only to traditional classification tasks but also to general measurement data.
 Based on this view, we design a deep causal manipulation augmented model (deep CAMA) which explicitly models possible manipulations on certain causes leading to changes in the observed effect.

+- No Surprises: Training Robust Lung Nodule Detection for Low-Dose CT Scans by Augmenting with Adversarial Attacks. [[paper]](https://arxiv.org/abs/2003.03824)
+  - Siqi Liu, Arnaud Arindra Adiyoso Setio, Florin C. Ghesu, Eli Gibson, Sasa Grbic, Bogdan Georgescu, Dorin Comaniciu. *TMI*
+  - Key Word: Adversarial Defense; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We propose to add adversarial synthetic nodules and adversarial attack samples to the training data to improve the generalization and the robustness of the lung nodule detection systems.
+To generate hard examples of nodules from a differentiable nodule synthesizer, we use projected gradient descent (PGD) to search the latent code within a bounded neighbourhood that would generate nodules to decrease the detector response.
+To make the network more robust to unanticipated noise perturbations, we use PGD to search for noise patterns that can trigger the network to give over-confident mistakes.

 - Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks. [[paper]](https://arxiv.org/abs/2003.01690) [[code]](https://github.com/fra31/auto-attack)
   - Francesco Croce, Matthias Hein. *ICML 2020*